 The Company's risk profile is a key driver of its SCR.
-The SCR for the Company at 30 June 2020 is £102.3m and the distribution of its quantifiable risks, as reflected in the SCR, are as follows:
+The SCR for the Company at 30 June 2021 is £106.8m and the distribution of its quantifiable risks, as reflected in the SCR, are as follows:

 The standard formula SCR risk profile is dominated by underwriting risk, similar to the prior years.
-There have been no material changes to the components of the Company SCR in the reporting period.
+There have been no material changes to the components of the Company's SCR in the reporting period.

-The Company's principle activity is the provision and administration of PMI, supported by the Vitality rewards programme.
-The Company's product range covers a range of benefit choices and is available in the individual market, SME market and the large corporate market.
+The Company's principal activity is the provision and administration of PMI, supported by the Vitality Health Living rewards programme.
+The Company's product range covers a range of benefit choices and is available in the individual, SME and the large corporate markets.